aqaPayam/NakhBot/docs/domain/03-attributes.md

 * This combination routes the user to Fix Profile.
 * Invalid active profile users cannot Explore, appear in Explore, Like, send Nakh, or create new discovery interactions.
 * When required profile completion rules are satisfied again, `completion_status` should be set back to `complete`.
+* `random_shuffle_key` is internal discovery metadata and is not shown to users.
+* `random_shuffle_key` is used to avoid stable ordering bias when selecting Explore candidates.
+* The key must be refreshed periodically.
+* The exact refresh schedule is configurable.

 ### ProfileOptionalDetails